ramumb/try-these/README.md

 This is a port of the [PrototypeJS](http://prototypejs.org/) method `Try.these`.
-It accepts an arbitrary number of functions and returns the result of the first one that doesn't throw an error.

-`try-these` provides a simple idiom for trying out blocks of code in sequence.
+It accepts an arbitrary number of functions and returns the result of the first one that doesn't throw an error.  `try-these` provides a simple idiom for trying out blocks of code in sequence.
 Such a sequence of attempts usually represents a downgrading approach to obtaining a given feature.

 ## Installation

-  `npm install @ramumb/try-these`
+  `npm install try-these`

 ## Usage

-    var tryThese = require('@ramumb/try-these');
+    var tryThese = require('try-these');

     var XHR = tryThese(
         function() { return new XMLHttpRequest() },